valmadrid/KingCountryRealEstatePrices-Mod1Project-/README.md

 |polynomial: -55.054 + 0.0068 grade<sup>2</sup> + 21.4129 lat_log<sup>2</sup> + 0.0052 bedrooms<sup>2</sup>|0.6204|0.0161|

 ## Conclusion
+The best linear model explains 62% of the variation in price.
+Adding interaction features, improved the score by 4%.
+Looking at the baseline model, score can still be improved with more features.
+LASSO, Ridge and Elastic Net can then be used to regularised the model.

+Also, the following can useful addition to the dataset as these are taken into considerations when appraising a property:
+- Market value per sqft. of lot and improvement per zipcode:  Prices change from one area to another.
+- Lot type: Premiums are added to the price depending on the location of the lot.
+- Retrictions and encumbrances on the land title: Limitations and threats to property ownership can reduce the property value.
+- More information about the neighborhoud:
+   - Unemployment rate, average/median household income, crime rate, air quality
+   - Proximity to church, schools, cemetary, shopping malls etc.

 ## Important libraries used
 * Scikit Learn